mashort/mashort.github.io/_posts/2017-12-11-app-modernisation.markdown

 - Break off functionality from the existing application to new services where suitable.

 ## Where to Start?
-Deciding which option to proceed with can be a daunting prospect in itslef.
+Deciding which option to proceed with can be a daunting prospect in itself.
 However, development consultants can help with this by conducting the following activities:
 - Thorough analysis of the current system architecture, functionality and technology in use
-- Establishing the functionality, availibilty and scalbility that are expected of the application not just for today but also for tomorrow
+- Establishing the functionality, availabilty and scalability that are expected of the application not just for today but also for tomorrow
 - Observing and gaining an understanding of the current application deployment process
 - Engaging with someone who has to support the application.